Hartwell Sun: History

+September brought a new face to The Hartwell Sun, Patrick Farguson.
+Patrick, a Georgia Southern graduate, moved from Tallahassee Florida with his family to northeast Georgia.
+He excepted the role as Editor/Publisher of The Hartwell Sun in September 2023.

 Coverage

 The Hartwell Sun consists of news, sports, opinions and obituaries sections.
 The opinions section publishes opinion articles every Thursday, often addressing issues directly affecting the Hart and Hartwell county communities or the greater nation at large.
 Furthermore, throughout its history, the Hartwell Sun has published several notable articles.
 In 1880 the paper published an opinion editorial protesting the increase in import duty imposed on paper and other likewise materials.
 Additionally, the Hartwell Sun published a 64-page National Publicity Edition on February 27, 1925.
 The lengthy article was intended to address the issues directly facing the communities the paper served.
 One excerpt of the publication, stating that the edition “fills a long felt want in this community, a concrete means of telling the facts of its business, its commerce, its social and professional life, its schools, churches, industries and its climate, wealth, advantages of all kinds," became the unofficial motto of Louie Morris, who served as the co-owner at the time.
 Additionally, Louie Morris used his influence as the owner of the Hartwell Sun to contribute to the efforts of creating the Hartwell dam.
 He published many articles about It in the paper itself and, although the dam was unrealized at the time of his death, there is currently a dedication in his honor on the bridge crossing over the dam.
 Additionally, under the leadership of editor Mac Pfaeder, the Hartwell Sun published an article addressing the Brown v.
 Board of Education case and the resulting school and societal integration occurring.
 In one article from the 1950s, Pfaeder stood up for the Hartwell Sun, stating that "The Hartwell Sun is going to say what it thinks..
 If you can’t see it our way, it doesn’t mean we are enemies.
 It simply means we don’t agree.”